cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 Time to live (TTL) of the DNS entry for the IP address returned by this load balancer.

-This cannot be set for proxied load balancers.
-Defaults to `30`.
+This only applies to gray-clouded (unproxied) load balancers.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#ttl LoadBalancer#ttl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#ttl LoadBalancer#ttl}

 ---